Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Phase boundary

-To quantify the behavior close to the phase boundary further, we investigate the probability $p_Z$ of symmetry-breaking $Z$ errors which can be tolerated for each ground state belonging to the `$ZXZ$' phase as we approach the phase boundary with the paramagnetic phase.
-To do so, we determine the threshold error probability $p_{\rm th}$ below which the QCNN output converges to unity and above which the output decreases.
+We now further quantify the behavior close to the phase boundary between the `$ZXZ$' phase and the paramagnetic phase.
+We investigate which probabilities $p_Z$ of symmetry-breaking $Z$ errors can be tolerated for each ground state belonging to the `$ZXZ$' phase.
+To do so, we determine the threshold error probability $p_{\rm th}$ for various ground states below which the QCNN output converges to unity with an increasing depth $d$.
+Above $p_{\rm th}$ the output decreases with $d$.
 We plot in Fig.~\ref{fig:pb} the threshold error probability $p_{\rm th}$ (red dots) as a function of the correlation length $\xi$ of the ground states \footnote{The correlation length corresponds to a characteristic length scale at which quantum correlation functions exponentially decay.
 For matrix product states with the unique largest eigenvalue $|\eta_1| =1$ of the corresponding transfer matrix, the correlation length $\xi \propto - \frac{1}{\log|\eta_2|}$ is determined by the second largest eigenvalue $\eta_2$}.
 We can see that the threshold error probability decreases with the correlation length.
 We fit this decrease by the exponential function $p_{\rm th} = p_{\rm th}^0 \exp(- \xi/\bar{\xi})$ with the fitted parameters $p_{\rm th}^0$ and $\bar{\xi}$ in Tab.~\ref{tab}.
 We can see in Fig.~\ref{fig:pb} a similar exponential decrease of the threshold probability $p_{\rm th}$ close to the phase boundaries between the `$ZXXXZ$' phase and the paramagnetic state (gray diamonds) as well as between the `$ZXXXZ$' phase and the `$ZXZ$' phase (green triangles).
 The error tolerance is thus strongly suppressed close to all phase boundaries when the correlation length exceeds the characteristic value $\bar{\xi} \approx 26$, c.f.
 Tab.~\ref{tab}.